DSCI-310-2025/dsci-310-group-05/README.md

 ## Summary

-This project, developed as part of DSCI-310 (2025), analyzes a car evaluation dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Car+Evaluation) to predict car safety ratings (low, medium, high) using the k-Nearest Neighbors (kNN) algorithm.
-The dataset includes 1,728 entries with categorical features: buying price, maintenance cost, number of doors, passenger capacity, luggage boot size, and safety level.
+This project analyzes the Car Evaluation Dataset from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Car+Evaluation), which contains 1,728 records with six categorical attributes: buying price, maintenance cost, number of doors, passenger capacity, luggage space, and safety rating.
+The dataset was clean, with no missing values or duplicates, and required ordinal encoding for machine learning analysis.

+Exploratory Data Analysis (EDA) revealed balanced distributions across most features.
+However, the "class" variable was highly imbalanced, with "unacceptable" accounting for 1,210 instances and "very good" only 65 instances.
+The k-Nearest Neighbors (kNN) model was trained to predict safety levels using the other features, achieving an accuracy of 46.96% with an optimal k of 17—an improvement over random guessing (33.3%) but highlighting the model's limited predictive power.

+The findings indicate that individual features do not strongly determine safety levels independently, suggesting the need for more complex models or additional variables.
+These results have implications for both vehicle safety assessment and methodological best practices in categorical data analysis, reinforcing the importance of feature selection and encoding techniques for machine learning applications.

 ## How To Run: